 - Prior Education and Professional Practice: MA/MS in the discipline, or closely-related discipline, plus 3-5 years work experience in the field, or closely-related field.
-The degree must have been conferred by a regionally accredited institution.
-If you hold other doctoral degrees and relevant experience (JD, MD, DO, DC, DDS, DVM, etc.), you may be admitted into a doctoral program at the discretion of the Doctoral Admissions Committee.

 - Curriculum Vitae (CV) or Resume: This biographical statement document includes work history, professional accomplishments, service to the profession, and, as appropriate, teaching and research experience.